 But there’s more to tell you about so here they all are . . .

 Goldilocks and Just One Bear by Leigh Hodgkinson

 A new bedtime favorite — this is a whimsically illustrated picture book about a bear who gets lost in the city, and stops to rest in an apartment.
 He really wants some porridge so he tries some that is too soggy (fish tank water), too crunchy (cat food), and too dry (toast).
 Does this story sound vaguely familiar to you?
 After the bear tries some “chairs” and beds, he falls asleep.
 The perfect surprise ending makes this a new favorite fairy tale.

 Goldilocks and the Three Dinosaurs: As Retold by Mo Willems

-Another new favorite of ours is the unpredictable and side-splitting Goldilocks and the Three Dinosaurs.
+Another new picture book favorite of ours is the unpredictable and side-splitting Goldilocks and the Three Dinosaurs.
 In this story, we have Dinosaurs, not bears: Papa Dinosaur, Mama Dinosaur, and some other Dinosaur who happened to be visiting from Norway.

 And “one day, for no particular reason, the three Dinosaurs made up their beds, positioned their chairs just so, and cooked three bowls of delicious chocolate pudding at varying temperatures.”

 Also, in this story, the dinosaurs eat little succulent children.
 Oh, and there is some sarcasm.
 And by some, I mean a lot.